VOoM (Vim Outliner of Markups) is a plugin for text editor Vim that turns Vim into a two-pane outliner.

 This page is for screenshots.

-Default outline layout after the command :Voom.
-Outline window (Tree buffer) is on the left.
-VOoM help ("doc/voom.txt") is written as an outline, as shown in this screenshot.
-Note that it uses non-default fold markers.
-Otherwise, it's a standard Vim help file.
-Command :Voomhelp opens this help file as outline in a new tabpage. |
+The default outline layout after the command :Voom [markup].
+The outline window (Tree buffer) is on the left.
+This screenshot shows VOoM help file, "doc/voom.txt", which is written as an outline.
+It is a standard Vim help file except that it uses non-default fold markers set from a modeline at the bottom of the file.
+The command :Voomhelp opens this help file as an outline in a new tabpage. |

 To outline another format, an argument specifying the desired markup mode must be provided. |